WQZHttm/Team-21-Project/README.md

 ### Troubleshooting
 If you face the following issue: `backend-1  | /usr/bin/env: ‘bash\r’: No such file or directory`, go to `wait-for-it.sh` file, change End of Line Sequence from "CRLF” to “LF” for.
 For users using Visual Studio Code on Windows, refer to the bottom of the page and click on "CRLF".

+### Additional Notes
+Kindly ignore all commit messages, as all final code pushed into main works.